XanaduAI/xanadu-sphinx-theme/README.rst

     If ``True``, the project name, and a link to the homepage ``index.rst``, is included in the left-hand table of contents.

+``toc_global``
+    Whether to show the global table of contents by default via the left sidebar.
+    If ``False``, then the left sidebar will be disabled.

+``toc_hover``
+    Whether hovering over the active navbar link (or navbar logo if there is no active navbar link) will show the global table of contents as a dropdown.
+    Only applies if ``toc_global=False``.

+``toc_subset``
+    If set to ``True``, and the current page has no local table of contents, the right-hand table of contents will instead display the current subset of the document tree.
+That is, the right-hand ToC will display the location in the document of the current page.
+If ``False``, and the current page has no local table of contents, no right-hand ToC will be shown.

+``relations``
+    If ``True``, then Next and Previous buttons are included at the bottom of every page, allowing navigation according to the table of contents.

 Style Colours
 -------------